Adldap2/Adldap2/docs-new/QUERY-BUILDER.md

 ## Raw Filters

+> **Note**: Raw filters are not escaped.
+Do not accept user input into the raw filter method.

 Sometimes you might just want to add a raw filter without using the query builder.
 You can do so by using the `rawFilter()` method: